Enhanced dissipation for stochastic Navier-Stokes equations with transport noise: Proof of Theorem

 combining this with \eqref{lem-3D-NSE-limit.2} we deduce that $\frac{\d}{\d t} \|\xi_t \|_{L^2}^2<0 $ for $t=0$, thus the energy $\|\xi _t\|_{L^2}^2$ is decreasing for small time, and also $\frac{24\pi^2}5 \kappa - 2c_0 \|\xi_t \|_{L^2}^4 >1$ will be true for all later times.
 As a result, we have

 implying $\|\xi_t \|_{L^2} \leq e^{-t} \|\xi_0 \|_{L^2}$ for all $t\geq 0$.
 We also deduce from \eqref{lem-3D-NSE-limit.2} that

 We complete the proof. \end{proof}

 Due to the nonlinear term in \eqref{SNSE-vort-Ito-1}, solutions might blow up in finite time; thus we introduce a cut-off in this part.
-Let $\alpha>0$; we consider the following stochastic 3D Navier-Stokes equations with cut-off:
+Let $\alpha\in (0,1/2)$; we consider the following stochastic 3D Navier-Stokes equations with cut-off:

 where $g_{\alpha, R}(\xi)= g_R(\|\xi \|_{H^{-\alpha}})$ is a cut-off function, with $g_R\in C([0,\infty); [0,1])$ satisfying $g_R\equiv 1$ on $[0,R]$ and $g_R\equiv 0$ on $[R+1,\infty)$, having Lipschitz constant 1.
 Note that if $\xi$ solves \eqref{3D-NSE-cut-off} on some interval $[0,T]$ and $\sup_{t\in [0,T]} \|\xi_t \|_{H^{-\alpha}} \leq R$, then it also solves the original stochastic 3D Navier-Stokes equations \eqref{SNSE-vort-Ito-1} without cut-off.
+We would like to stress that the cut-off is carefully designed according to the nonlinearities of partial differential equations (PDEs); here, for $\alpha$ restricted to $(0,1/2)$, the cut-off based on $H^{-\alpha}$-norm of solution works for our purpose, also in the deterministic case (i.e. the first equation in \eqref{3D-NSE-cut-off} without noise).
+For other nonlinear PDEs we need different choices of cut-off.
 Thanks to the cut-off, global existence of solutions holds for \eqref{3D-NSE-cut-off} for any initial data $\xi_0 \in H$; this can be proved by first showing the existence of weak solutions and pathwise uniqueness, then applying the Yamada-Watanabe theorem, see e.g. \cite[Theorem 1.3]{FlaLuo21} which makes use of an estimate similar to Lemma \ref{lem-3D-NSE-cut-off} below.
 From this estimate we see that, choosing a bigger threshold $R$ if necessary, $\|\xi \|_{L^2}$ blows up only if $\|\xi \|_{H^{-\alpha}}$ does so.

-\begin{lemma} Let $\alpha\in(0,1)$ and $R>0$ be fixed.
+\begin{lemma} Let $\alpha\in(0,1/2)$ and $R>0$ be fixed.
 There exists a constant $C_{\alpha}$ such that the unique solution $\xi$ to \eqref{3D-NSE-cut-off} satisfies

 \end{lemma}

 \begin{proof} The proof is similar to that of Lemma \ref{lem-3D-NSE-limit}; here we give a sketch.

 Using the Stratonovich structure and the divergence free property of the noise, we obtain the energy balance